Found some spare time to answer all these insightful and fun questions!

 In high school I spent summers working at a junior school summer camp.
 During uni I did placements during my holidays in Pakistan as an intern in a private psychological practice, a cancer hospital and for a school’s psychologist.
 After undergrad I was a clinical psychologist trainee at a government hospital in Pakistan and after masters I was a research assistant at the University of Manchester and an assistant psychologist at a social enterprise that worked with children.

-I’m an Irish Pakistani who spent years living in both countries before moving to Manchester over seven years ago.
+I’m an Irish Pakistani who spent years living in both countries before moving to Manchester over nine years ago.
 I live with my plant family now.
 I’ve been interested in psychology and the mind since I was 13 but I also love…

 Reading (thrillers are my fave), Puns, Knitting, Making my own costumes like this Deadpool cap, Playing the Sims 3, and Badminton!
 I adore llamas, Netflix, rainy weather, tea and any show narrated by David Attenborough (there is no cooler episode than Blue Planet -The Deep).